Kong/aws-marketplace/K4K8S/Kong for Kubernetes with Kong Enterprise.md

 ![CloudFormation](https://github.com/Kong/aws-marketplace/blob/master/screenshots/EKSClusterParams.png)

-### Use the parameters the deploy K4K8S Enterprise
+### Use the parameters the deploy K4K8S with Kong Enterprise

-Again, you can deploy K4K8S with the AWS CLI:
+Again, you can deploy K4K8S with Kong Enterprise with the AWS CLI:

 <pre>
 aws cloudformation create-stack --stack-name k4k8s-eks --template-url \